Stefan P Peychev

 - Urban History

 I am a PhD Candidate in the Department of History at the University of Illinois at Urbana-Champaign, working under the direction of Professors Maria Todorova (advisor), Kenneth Cuno, Keith Hitchins, and Helaine Silverman.
-My dissertation is entitled “The Nature of the Ottoman City: Water Management and Urban Identity in Sofia, 1380s–1920s."
+My dissertation is entitled “The Nature of the Ottoman City: Water Management and Urban Space in Sofia, 1380s–1910s."

 In “The Nature of the Ottoman City,” I employ an environmental perspective in order to address the natural ecology of urban life through a focus on water management and usage.
 At the same time, I use the notion of nature metaphorically to introduce a discussion of the characteristic mechanisms of Ottoman urbanism and problematize the narrative of ruin and decay that underpins the dominant discourse on the Ottoman period in Sofia’s history.
 I argue that the Ottomans built strategically, managing to integrate their own ideas of an urban environment with the natural conditions and the technological traditions of the region into a coherent system of water management.
 The combined efforts of local, provincial, and central authorities, as well as the vested interests of Sofia’s residents in the proper functioning of a public good, ensured the constant upkeep of the system.